-On request, engines can be equipped with an exhaust system (Exhaust module - EXm), specially designed to lower noise emissions, without penalizing performance too much.
+On request, engines can be equipped with an exhaust system (Exhaust module - EX-m), specially designed to lower noise emissions, without penalizing performance too much.

-On request, the engines can be equipped with an exhaust system (EXhaust module - EX-m), specifically designed to reduce noise emissions, without penalizing too much performance.
 Such a system is suitable for both pulling and pushing applications, being mountable with the muffler facing the rear of the engine or the propeller flange, indifferently: in the latter case, to prevent the propeller blades from interfering with the exhaust terminal, it is necessary to mount a spacer between the propeller and the hub of at least 20 mm thickness.